What you need to know

 Submitting a claim

-You’ll need to submit your receipts for reimbursement online on the Your Spending Account (YSA) website.
-You can also quickly request reimbursement on your smartphone through the Reimburse Me mobile app.
-Eligible claims are typically processed within 3 to 5 days.
-You can activate direct deposit with YSA online, which will expedite your reimbursement directly to your bank account.
+You’ll need to submit your receipts for reimbursement online.
+You can also quickly request reimbursement on your smartphone through the mobile app.
+Eligible claims are typically processed within three to five days.
+You can activate direct deposit online, which will expedite your reimbursement directly to your bank account.